 *Help with the school Sunday morning minyan (30 minute interactive musical service)

 TASTY – This track is the high school youth group that meets every Tuesday at 5:30 p.m. in the Youth Lounge.
 The Temple Sinai group is an active group that plans and participates in local activities as well as at a regional level (NFTY).
+NOTE: TASTY is open to 8th graders beginning in the Spring of their 8th grade year.
+Jr. TASTY is open to students in grades 6-8.
 Please contact Illyse Habbe, our Youth Director, for more information.